creviceapp/creviceapp.github.io/README_.md

  Method Definition | Description
 -----|-----
 Tooltip(string text) | Show tooltip message at the right bottom corner of the display on the cursor, by default.
-You can configure the position by changing `Config.UI.TooltipPositionBinding`, see [Config/Bindings](#bindings ).
+You can configure the position by changing `Config.UI.TooltipPositionBinding`, see [Config - Bindings](#bindings ).
 Tooltip(string text, Point point) | Show a tooltip message at the specified position.
 Tooltip(string text, Point point, int duration) | Show a tooltip message at the specified position for a specified period.